OpenCTI-Platform/opencti/README.md

 [![GitHub release](https://img.shields.io/github/release/OpenCTI-Platform/client-python.svg)](https://github.com/OpenCTI-Platform/client-python/releases/latest)
 [![Slack Status](https://slack.luatix.org/badge.svg)](https://slack.luatix.org)

 The official OpenCTI Python client helps developers to use the OpenCTI API by providing easy to use methods and utils.
+This client is also used by some OpenCTI components.

 ## Python client